ChadProbert/custom-new-tab/README.md

 - `y introduction to python` will
   [search YouTube for introduction to python videos](https://www.youtube.com/results?search_query=introduction+to+python)

-A google search will be triggered if your input doesn't match a key. e.g:
+A Google search will be triggered if your input doesn't match a key. e.g:

 - `hello world python` will [search Google for hello world python](https://www.google.com/search?q=hello%20world%20python)